Your area Not set — showing everywhere

 Longer-form draft.

-At the May 12 Board of Health meeting, several decisions were made that will impact the Burlington community, ranging from educational oversight to significant local development.
+At the May 12 Board of Health meeting, several decisions were made that will have long-term impacts on Burlington’s environment and school curriculum.

 ← Back to full meeting report